helium/HIP/0024-reward-splitting.md

 This proposal introduces a new transaction, rewards_split_v1, which would allow a hotspot's revenue stream to be split between multiple addresses.
-This split would be 'stable' as once a percentage of a revenue stream is transferred from address A to address B, the only way to reverse the transfer would be for B to voluntarily transfer it back to A. Reward percentage would be directly determinant in the payout of HNT rewards.
-Transfers would range from 1 to 100% and would have an optional amount of HNT associated.
+This split would be 'stable' as once a percentage of a revenue stream is transferred from address A to address B, the only way to reverse the transfer would be for B to voluntarily transfer it back to A. Transfers would range from 1 to 100% and would have an optional amount of HNT associated.

 This transaction would solely be about rewards splitting on-chain.
-Reward splitting is in no way indicative of hotspot ownership and legal hotspot ownership would remain an off-chain responsibility.
+Reward splitting would be in no way indicative of hotspot ownership and legal hotspot ownership would remain an off-chain responsibility.
 The ability to perform actions such as location assertions and hotspot transfers would continue to be exclusively available to the hotspot owner regardless of how the hotspot's rewards are split.